ROGR: Relightable 3D Objects using Generative Relighting: Experimental Setup

 \paragraph{Training datasets.} To train multi-view relighting diffusion, we use a dataset of 400k synthetic 3D objects, including 100k from Objaverse~\cite{deitke2023objaverse}.
 Each object is rendered in 64 views $\times$ 16 HDR illuminations, with environments sampled from Polyhaven~\cite{zaal2021polyhaven} (590 maps) and augmented via random up-axis rotations.

-\paragraph{Evaluation datasets and metrics.} For relighting evaluations, we used two datasets: TensoIR~\cite{jin2023tensoir} and Stanford-ORB~\cite{kuang2024stanford}.
+\paragraph{Evaluation datasets.} For relighting evaluations, we used two datasets: TensoIR~\cite{jin2023tensoir} and Stanford-ORB~\cite{kuang2024stanford}.
 TensoIR is a synthetic benchmark, which contains renderings of four objects under six lighting conditions.
+We use the train split of 100 views with ``sunset'' lighting condition as inputs for relightable NeRF.
+We then evaluate 200 novel views under other five environment maps, including ``bridge'', ``fireplace'', ``forest'', ``city'', and ``night''.
+In total, we have 4,000 renderings for evaluation metric calculation.
 Stanford-ORB is real-world benchmarks by data capture in the wild.
 It has 14 objects composed of various materials.
-For quantitative comparisons, We evaluate the relighting rendering quality by PSNR, SSIM~\cite{SSIM}, and LPIPS-VGG~\cite{LPIPS}.
+Each object is captured under three distinct lighting conditions, producing a total of 42 (object, lighting) combinations.
+Following its evaluation protocol, we use images of an object under a single lighting condition and evaluate novel views under the two target lighting settings.